 Cocklawburn is a popular place for families and dog walkers who park along the narrow road to the nature reserve.
 Although the beach is a good walk at any time of the year (this trip was in February) the best time to see the wild flowers on the nature reserve stretch is obviously April to September.

 Once again apologies for the poor quality of the digital routes on Viewranger.
-I am assured that the issues is resolved now.
+I am assured that the issue is resolved now.